robenkleene/robenkleene.github.io/_drafts/2020-01-26-web-mobile-and-desktop-apps-and-their-benefits.md

 If the desktop app market hasn't changed that much, then where is the transition to mobile coming from?
 The simplest answer is that many of the new use cases that arose with the web, the biggest example being social networking, have [transitioned from the web to mobile](https://www.statista.com/statistics/377808/distribution-of-facebook-users-by-device/)[^dontforgetchatapps].

-This categorization isn't perfect, for example, it doesn’t account for chat apps like AIM and ICQ which were native desktop apps, not web apps, which have now been replaced by mobile apps like Messages, Slack, and WhatsApp.
-“Network-enabled apps” is probably a precise term, but web apps is fine for shorthand.
+This categorization isn't perfect, for example, it doesn’t account for chat apps like [AIM](https://en.wikipedia.org/wiki/AIM_(software)) and [ICQ](https://en.wikipedia.org/wiki/ICQ) which were native desktop apps, not web apps, and have now been replaced by mobile apps like Messages, Slack, and WhatsApp.
+“Network-enabled apps” is probably a more precise term, but web apps is fine for shorthand.
 The collaborative nature of the web still captures the spirit of the native desktop chat apps.

-The contrast between the decline of native desktop chat apps, and social media usage on the web, compared to the continued relevance of traditional desktop use cases, like Logic Pro X, and Final Cut Pro X, where it's *mobile* that's struggling for relevance, is a flaw in the post-PC era of a declining desktop.
-If that narrative were true, you'd expect all desktop use cases to look like native desktop chat apps, but they don't.
+The contrast between the decline of native desktop chat apps, and social media on the web, compared to the continued relevance of traditional desktop use cases, like Logic Pro X, and Final Cut Pro X, where it's *mobile* that's struggling for relevance, highlights a flaw in the post-PC narrative of a declining desktop.
+If that narrative were accurate, you'd expect to see a decline in *all desktop use cases* that looks something like the desktop chat apps, but we don't.

 ## The Platform Advantage Matrix

 What's happening isn't a transition, it's a migration.
-As each app migrates to the platform whose advantages are the best fit for its use case.
-I've tried to summarize the advantage of each platform with a single word[^platformsummarycaveats]:
+Apps are migrating to the platform whose advantages best fit their use case.
+I've tried to summarize the advantage of each platform in a single word[^platformsummarycaveats]:

 - **Desktop**: Power
 - **Mobile**: Simplicity
 - **Web**: Collaboration

-The desktop is for apps with a long list of features.
-The defining characteristic of powerful apps being that they support an ecosystem of third party plugins.
-[The URL is the easiest way to share anything](https://blog.robenkleene.com/2019/05/02/local-data-the-cloud/).
-If you want multiple people editing and viewing the same content, from any platform, then the web is the way to go[^collaborationisdeceptivelyhuge].
-Mobile apps are the gold standard of being easy to install, easy to run, easy to use, and having a host of convenience features like [prefetching](https://en.wikipedia.org/wiki/Prefetching).
+The **desktop** is for apps with long lists of features, the defining characteristic of powerful apps is that they support an ecosystem of third-party [plugins](https://en.wikipedia.org/wiki/Plug-in_%28computing%29).
+[The URL is the easiest way to share anything](https://blog.robenkleene.com/2019/05/02/local-data-the-cloud/), the **web** has the best features for allowing people to view and edit the same content. **Mobile** apps are the gold standard of being easy to install, easy to run, easy to use, and has convenience features like [prefetching](https://en.wikipedia.org/wiki/Prefetching).

-Simplicity is desirable in all apps, except for those used for creation---where it's opposed to the flexibility required for expression.
-This means mobile apps are the baseline, and the best the platform for an app, unless it needs the characteristics of one of the other two platforms.
+Simplicity is desirable in all apps, except for those used for creation, where it runs contrary to the flexibility necessary for expression.
+So mobile apps are the baseline, and the best the platform for an app, unless it needs the characteristics of one of the other two platforms.
 In other words, if it needs to be powerful or to support collaboration.
 The reason so many apps support both mobile and web, while desktop apps many desktop apps are separate, is that the advantages of web and mobile are in alignment: Collaboration and simplicity complement each other, while power is at odds with both.

 ## Apps & Their Platforms